reiver/reiver-fediverse-archetypes/README.md

 ## Contra Musk

-A **Contra Musk** is reactionary who left Twitter and joined the the Fediverse (usually on a Mastodon community server) because of their dislike of Elon Musk.
+A **Contra Musk** is reactionary who aligns with U.S. left-wing politics who left Twitter and joined the the Fediverse (usually on a Mastodon community server) because of their dislike of Elon Musk.

+Elon Musk was once acclaimed by many aligned with U.S. left-wing politics as a _champion_ due to his investing and entrepreneurial activities with electric cars and solar energy technology, and thought of by some as a real-life version of (the fictional Marvel character) Tony Stark (who some may better know as _Iron Man_).
+This left-wing admiration of Elon Musk eventually transformed into a dislike.

 This dislike of Elon Musk stems from Musk being critical the U.S. Democratic Party and some instances of U.S. left-wing politics, as well as expressing that he would vote for Republican Party candidates due to his dissatisfaction with incumbent U.S. Democratic Party members.

 Most of the **Contra Musks** joined the Fediverse on or after November 2022.